Natural Gas Liquids | Essential Energy & Industrial Resource

 NGL – Natural Gas Liquids

-Natural gas coming directly from a well contains many natural gas liquids that are commonly removed.
-In most instances, natural gas liquids (NGLs) have a higher value as separate products, and it is thus economical to remove them from the gas stream.
-The removal of natural gas liquids usually takes place in a relatively centralized processing plant and uses techniques similar to those used to dehydrate natural gas.
+Natural gas coming directly from a well contains many NGL liquids that are commonly remove.
+In most instances, (NGLs) have a higher value as separate products, and it is thus economical to remove them from the gas stream.
+The removal of gas liquids usually takes place in a relatively centralized processing plant and uses techniques similar to those used to dehydrate natural gas.
+There are two basic steps to the treatment of liquids in the natural gas stream.
+First, the liquids must be extract.
+Second, these liquids must be separated into their base components.

 Once natural gas comes out of the wellhead, any oil and water present in the gas is removed either at the wellhead or at a nearby processing facility.
 Once the natural gas is transported to a nearby natural gas processing facility, other non-NGL liquids, such as sulfur, helium, and carbon dioxide, are removed, and then the NGLs are removed.
 The process of separating the NGLs from the natural gas stream is a complicated process involving multiple steps.
 Once NGLs are separated from the natural gas stream, they must then themselves be separated.